-Actors, entertainers and presenters in the Medway and Maidstone areas can expect to earn on average £14.44 per hour.*
+Arts officers, producers and directors in the Medway and Maidstone areas can expect to earn on average £17.26 per hour.*

 Traditionally you may have studied a Performing Arts course, where you would only study the qualification, such as choreography, physical theatre and improvisation.
 A Performing Arts study programme is so much more than a Performing Arts course!